 Then again, as new beginnings go, everything here seemed awfully familiar.
 Brown has simply reopened Storefront after her partner chose to concentrate full time on, yes, Norte Maar.
 She reflects a widespread revival of abstraction and its "geometric days."
 Even Hathaway comes close to so many others, like Suzan Frecon.
 NURTUREart has merely moved closer, to a block as bleak as ever that New Year's Day.
 The "neighborhood" still extends for miles and miles, as if Chelsea somehow encompassed Central Park.

 Could Bushwick, then, have gone nowhere fast—or has it finally settled down?
 If so, should a true Brooklyn artist celebrate or deem it sacrilege?
-No doubt artists have asked those questions, hopefully and expectantly, in year after year.
+No doubt artists have asked those questions, hopefully and expectantly, in year after year, just as when the Brooklyn Museum boasts of "Crossing Brooklyn."
 Yet in no time Luhring Augustine had opened its light show to the winter sky.
 And at least two newcomers to Bogart Street could enjoy the spillover.
 NURTUREart even called its engaging opening that winter night "Systemic Risk."

 This group show seemed downright focused, in a neighborhood of collectives and chaos—with just four artists, a stated theme, and a large work at the center of the room.
 Still, it was Bushwick, and I could not swear what Daniel Behar's photos have in common with risk, rather than with Brooklyn slackers, and I could not swear what Sujin Lee's animation of a turtle means at all.
 Even the clear risks were comic and low key.
 Risa Puno's tilt-table game invites two players to keep their balls from falling into any number of holes in two identical labyrinths, one black and one white, and of course they fail.
 Along the L train, competition is still friendly, and cooperation still has its limits.
 Laura Napier's videos invite people to create their own critical mass, in order to cross safely without a stop light, apparently the only recourse for pedestrians in India.